Steve Kuster

-Steve Kuster was an All-American competitive swimmer for the University of Pennsylvania and a swim coach for Williams College from 1999 through 2024 where he led the Williams men to 21 New England Small College Athletic Conference (NESCAC) Conference team championships and the Williams women to 20 NESCAC Conference team championships from 2001 to 2024.
+Steve Kuster (born c.
+1970) was an All-American competitive swimmer for the University of Pennsylvania and a swim coach for Williams College from 1999 through 2024 where he led the Williams men to 21 New England Small College Athletic Conference (NESCAC) Conference team championships and the Williams women to 20 NESCAC Conference team championships from 2001 to 2024.
 As of 2022, his men and women's teams have combined for 52 NCAA Division II and New England Small College Athletic Association (NESAC) national individual titles.
 Of these, 37 individual combined titles for both men and women have been in NESCAC Conference Championships.

 Amity Regional High

 Kuster attended and swam for Amity Regional High School under Coach Paul Davis in Woodbridge, Connecticut.
 Excelling in multiple events, he won the 500 freestyle in 4:48.34 at a meet at Southern Connecticut State University in March 1986.
 Excelling in butterfly as well as other strokes while swimming for Amity High at the Central Connecticut Conference Western Division Championships Meet at Yale University, Kuster won both the 100 butterfly and 200 Individual Medley in March, 1987.
 The wins were considered state championships.

 In perhaps his most memorable High School victory in March, 1988, Kuster won the Connecticut State Championship (Connecticut Interscholastic Athletic Conference Championship), LL Division, in the 200-yard freestyle setting a new conference record of 1:43.09.

 By his Senior year at Amity, demonstrating mastery in a wide range of events, he held school records in the 100, 200, and 500 freestyles, as well as the 100 butterfly, 100 breast stroke, and 200 individual medley.
 He had Housatonic League championships in Southwestern Connecticut in the 100 backstroke and 50 freestyle.